Project management

 Shared Protocol Architecture

-All interfaces — REPL, VS Code, MCP — connect to the same live BEAM workspace node via the same WebSocket JSON protocol (beamtalk_ws_handler).
+All browser-facing interfaces — REPL, VS Code, MCP — connect to the same live BEAM workspace node via the same WebSocket JSON protocol (beamtalk_ws_handler).
 This means:

 - An agent loading a file via MCP is immediately visible in VS Code and the REPL